 Why Medication-Assisted Treatment Works for Heroin

-• Experience more than a 50 percent reduction in the risk of fatal opioid overdose
+Experience more than a 50 percent reduction in the risk of fatal opioid overdose

-• Stay in treatment significantly longer than those receiving counseling alone
+Stay in treatment significantly longer than those receiving counseling alone

-• Report fewer cravings and lower rates of illicit opioid use
+Report fewer cravings and lower rates of illicit opioid use

-• Are more likely to maintain employment and stable housing during recovery
+Are more likely to maintain employment and stable housing during recovery

-• Have lower rates of infectious disease transmission associated with injection use, including hepatitis C and HIV
+Have lower rates of infectious disease transmission associated with injection use, including hepatitis C and HIV

-There's a heroin-specific clinical reality worth naming.
-Because the illicit opioid supply has been functionally replaced by fentanyl, the overdose risk of a relapse is not the same risk it was ten years ago.
-The difference between a patient's tolerance and an unknown-potency batch of fentanyl is, in many cases, the difference between survivable and not.
-The evidence for MAT was strong before the fentanyl era; in the fentanyl era, the case for starting treatment today instead of next month is simply stronger.
-Patients on buprenorphine who do have occasional breakthrough use also have measurably lower overdose risk during those events than patients off medication.
+Because the illicit opioid supply has been functionally replaced by fentanyl, the overdose risk of a relapse is not what it was ten years ago — the gap between a patient’s tolerance and an unknown-potency batch of fentanyl is, in many cases, the difference between survivable and not.
+The case for starting treatment today instead of next month is simply stronger now.
+And MAT is not a replacement of one drug with another: buprenorphine’s partial-agonist pharmacology gives it a ceiling on euphoria and respiratory depression that full agonists like heroin and fentanyl don’t have, so blood levels stabilize, the daily peak-and-crash cycle disappears, and patients can engage in counseling, address long-ignored medical problems, rebuild relationships, and return to work.

 Harm Reduction, Honestly